LoViMue/Crafting_Calculator_DU/README.md

-# Crafting_Calculator_DU

-This is made for Dual Universe but it should work with other games to if you can find a recepie list.
+This tool is designed for use in Dual Universe, but it should be compatible with other games as well, provided you can find a recipe list.

-We tried setting up industry but:
-The problem we had is that it was way to much work to Calculate up all the data to get the Price of the Elements we Created.

-I Found useful. json Data where every Recipe was included, this makes this Calculator work https://github.com/Novean-Institute-of-Standards/du_recipies
-So, I made a Calculator, it can as well calculated Different skills.
+When attempting to set up our industry, we encountered a significant challenge: the sheer amount of effort required to manually calculate the data needed to determine the prices of the elements we were creating.

+In my search for a solution, I came across valuable .json data containing comprehensive recipe information.
+This data is what powers the calculator available at https://github.com/Novean-Institute-of-Standards/du_recipies.
+Leveraging this resource, I developed a calculator capable of factoring in different skills.
-You must add the % of cost reduction and % of more output to an Excel list.

-You need to have Python installed with thinker and pandas
+To use the calculator, you'll need to input the percentage of cost reduction and the percentage of increased output into an Excel list.
+Additionally, Python with Tkinter and Pandas must be installed on your system.

-The code is written in German, but I hope it is still understandable.
-This is the first I public uploaded Code.
+While the code is written in German, I hope it remains comprehensible.
+This marks the first public release of the code.